 Resumen

 Control de llave: Dry ice can keep meals ultracold for several hours, but safety demands ventilation and protective layers.
 For daily lunches, gel packs or +5 °C PCMs placed above and below food provide stable temperatures without hazards.
 Choose insulation wisely—reflective liners, aerogels and VIP panels improve efficiency.
 Enfriamiento híbrido (hielo seco + gel) serves extreme conditions.
-Watch 2025 tendencias: sensores inteligentes, biodegradable materials and readytouse kits are making lunch cooling safer and greener.
+Mirar 2025 tendencias: sensores inteligentes, biodegradable materials and readytouse kits are making lunch cooling safer and greener.

 Próximos pasos viables: